Anishpras/news-aggregator/README.md

 - React Query for efficient server state management
 - Axios for HTTP requests
 - React Router for navigation
-- Jest and React Testing Library for comprehensive testing

 ## Prerequisites